openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 51: Up value

-Upper power threshold used in parameter no. 52
+Upper power threshold [watt] used in parameter no. 52 Values
-Values

   * default value 50 : 50 W